 The Directorate of Emergency Services provides 24-hour force protection, law enforcement, fire protection and community assistance to the Soldiers, civilians and family members of U.S. Army Garrison Hawaii; maintains liaison with federal, state and local law enforcement agencies; and supports installation contingency operations.

-The Directorate of Family and Morale, Welfare and Recreation, often referred to as FMWR or MWR, is a valuable resource guide to special events, entertainment, dining, recreation, on-going programs and support services for Soldiers, family members, retirees and Department of Defense civilians stationed with the Army in Hawaii.
+Family and Morale, Welfare and Recreation is your resource to special events, entertainment, dining, recreation, on-going programs and support services.

 The Directorate of Human Resources provides the U.S. Army Hawaii community with essential human resources support services to enhance the quality of life for those who work, live, and raise families at U.S. Army Garrison Hawaii and the surrounding communities in support of the Service Member For Life initiative.

 The Directorate of Plans, Training, Mobilization, & Security provides sustained support to U.S. Army Garrison Hawaii in the functional areas of aviation, security, and plans/operations.
 They manage the Class D air space, individual security requirements, mobilization/demobilization of Reserve Component forces, and they develop emergency response plans/exercises.

 The Directorate of Public Works provides sustainable facilities and services to support and improve the quality of Hawaii's military community and enhances war fighter readiness and well-being.

 The Army's Equal Employment Opportunity program exists to ensure a discrimination-free Army environment.
 The Equal Employment Opportunity program provides employees with a right and a procedure for redress in cases where they feel they have suffered discrimination.